jupyterhub/jupyterhub/docs/getting-started.md

 There are two other aspects of JupyterHub network security.

-The cookie secret is encryption key, used to encrypt the cookies used for authentication.
+The cookie secret is an encryption key, used to encrypt the cookies used for authentication.
 If this value changes for the Hub, all single-user servers must also be restarted.
 Normally, this value is stored in the file `jupyterhub_cookie_secret`, which can be specified with: